Table of Content

 Still, while most of the big fish in the vertical jump community swear by Vert Shock and The Jump Manual as the two programs that bring the best results (you can find my reviews of each of these here and here, respectively), the significant number of people who have tried BoingVert and succeeded warrants a thorough investigation into its effectiveness.

-To get a complete picture of the program’s principles and share with you exactly what you can expect, I purchased the Lifetime Package ($80) which contains the Animal + Monster programs along with a few other perks that come with it.
+To get a complete picture of the program, I purchased the Lifetime Package ($80) which contains the Animal + Monster programs along with a few other perks that come with it.

 In this review, I will go deep into every intricate part of this surprisingly comprehensive program to provide you the best possible information to decide whether it’s right for you.

-By the time you finish reading, you’ll know exactly what the main principles of BoingVert are, how it compares against other programs available today, and whether or not it’s the best option for you individually.
+By the time you finish reading this review, you’ll know exactly what the main principles of BoingVert are, how it compares against other programs available today, and whether or not it’s the best option for you individually.

-So, if you’re ready to find out what BoingVert is all about, read on below.
+So, if you’re ready to find out what BoingVert is all about, let’s take off and get this one airborne.

 Right off the bat, the website gets down to business – there’s very little information on the welcome page, just a few buttons to go into different sections and a short note at the bottom telling you to first do the Animal program and only then move on to the Monster program.